 Since you are primarily a right-brained thinker, you see the “big picture” and are more interested in “Why” than “How”.
-You are not detail-oriented; you are conceptual, creative, and intuitive.
+While not detail-oriented, you are conceptual, creative, and intuitive.
 You are a change agent, not a maintainer.
-You get bored doing repetitive work.
+It has to be said, you get bored doing repetitive work.
 You need variety in your work that allows you to “switch gears” often.

 Your natural tendency is to be friendly and caring toward others, and you will always give others a second chance.
 However, when someone lets you down enough times, you finally will “write them off.”
 You have particular difficulty with slow thinkers and those who will not make decisions without thorough analysis.
 This is because you are bright, a quick-thinker and a very spontaneous person.
 When you see a solution, you want to run with it.
 Others seem to slow you down.

-You are often disappointed in colleagues, but you try your best to disguise your feelings.
+Imaginators are often disappointed in colleagues, but try to disguise these feelings.
 You are an excellent communicator, and you have the ability to motivate others to do their best.
 You are a natural born teacher and mentor.
 Under your tutelage, students will flourish.

 Your sense of humour is excellent but tends to be on the “weird” side.
 You sometimes embarrass your friends.
 In an ideal world, you would not have to work at all…you would just play all day.

 Your hobbies are numerous, diverse, and constantly changing.
-You are not athletic (somewhat clumsy, in fact) and prefer group activities and mind games.
+Far from athletic, somewhat clumsy, in fact, you prefer group activities and mind games.
 You enjoy science fiction and your musical tastes run to the unusual, offbeat counter-culture groups.
 You love the theatre.
 Your personal style is eccentric; you often wear clothing that doesn’t match.
-You prefer large patterns and t-shirts with political commentary on the front.
+Large patterns and t-shirts with political commentary on the front are your style choice.
 You like to make a statement.

 2. The Performer